November 22, 2024 - DataVisor

 Most common fraud ring-related crimes

-Fraud rings can specialize in various types of attacks or commit multiple attacks at the same time.
+Fraud rings can specialize in various types of attacks or data breaches, or commit multiple attacks at the same time.
 Their most common fraud ring-related crimes include many of the most common and damaging frauds.

 Identity theft

-Fraudsters steal personal information to impersonate individuals and commit many types of bank frauds.
-This can involve taking out loans, opening credit accounts, or filing false tax returns in the victim’s name.
+Fraudsters steal personal information to impersonate individuals and commit identity fraud and many other types of bank frauds.
+This can involve using stolen identities to take out loans, open credit accounts, or file false tax returns in the victim’s name.

 Check fraud